BettercareHealth/bettercare/maternal-care/scrub.md

 ### 6-51 What are the effects of maternal exhaustion?

-On the mother: Inadequate progress of labour due to poor uterine action in the first stage, and poor maternal effort in bearing down during the second stage of labour.
+1. On the mother: Inadequate progress of labour due to poor uterine action in the first stage, and poor maternal effort in bearing down during the second stage of labour.

-On the fetus: Fetal distress due to hypoxia.
+2. On the fetus: Fetal distress due to hypoxia.
 This often results from incorrectly managed cephalopelvic disproportion.

 ### 6-52 How can you prevent maternal exhaustion?

-Make sure that the patient gets an adequate intake of fluid and energy during labour.
+1. Make sure that the patient gets an adequate intake of fluid and energy during labour.
 It may be necessary to give fluid intravenously.
 Ringer’s lactate with 5% dextrose will also ensure an adequate energy supply to the patient.

-Ensure that the patient gets adequate analgesia during labour.
+2. Ensure that the patient gets adequate analgesia during labour.

-Ensure that labour does not become prolonged.
+3. Ensure that labour does not become prolonged.

 ### 6-53 How do you treat a patient with maternal exhaustion?

 If a patient has signs of maternal exhaustion then she should receive:

-An intravenous infusion, giving 2 litres of Ringer’s lactate with 5% dextrose.
+1. An intravenous infusion, giving 2 litres of Ringer’s lactate with 5% dextrose.
 The first litre must be given quickly and the second litre given over 2 hours.
 It is contra-indicated to give a patient in labour 50 ml of 50% dextrose intravenously as this may be harmful to the fetus.

-Adequate analgesia.
+2. Adequate analgesia.

-Maternal exhaustion may result in poor progress of labour, while poor progress of labour may result in maternal exhaustion.
+> Maternal exhaustion may result in poor progress of labour, while poor progress of labour may result in maternal exhaustion.

 ### 6-54 Is it necessary for every patient to receive intravenous fluid during labour?

 No. Low-risk patients who are progressing well in labour do not need intravenous fluid, even if 1+ or 2+ ketonuria is present.
 If there are no contraindications, patients should be encouraged to take oral fluids during labour.

-Case study 1
+## Case study 1

 A patient is admitted at 32 weeks gestation.
 She complains of lower abdominal pain and fever.
 On general examination her temperature is 38 °C.

-1. Does this patient have a normal temperature?
+### 1. Does this patient have a normal temperature?

 No. She is pyrexial as her temperature is higher than 37 °C.

-2. Where should her temperature be recorded?
+### 2. Where should her temperature be recorded?

 In the appropriate space on the partogram.

-3. What are the most likely causes of her pyrexia?
+### 3. What are the most likely causes of her pyrexia?

 An acute pyelonephritis or chorioamnionitis as she has pyrexia with lower abdominal pain.

-4. How should you manage this patient’s pyrexia?
+### 4. How should you manage this patient’s pyrexia?

 Diagnose and treat the cause of the high temperature.
 The temperature should be brought down with paracetamol.

-5. What are the dangers of maternal pyrexia to the fetus?
+### 5. What are the dangers of maternal pyrexia to the fetus?

 Pyrexia may cause preterm labour, resulting in the delivery of a preterm infant with all the complications of immaturity.
 If the pyrexia is due to chorioamnionitis a preterm infant will be born with a high risk of congenital pneumonia.

-Case study 2
+## Case study 2

 A patient is admitted to hospital with a history of labour for 24 hours.
 On admission she appears anxious, has a dry mouth and a pulse rate of 120 beats per minute.
 She is able to pass only 30 ml of urine which is dark in colour.
 She has not passed any urine for the previous few hours.

-1. What is the probable diagnosis?
+### 1. What is the probable diagnosis?

 Maternal exhaustion due to a long labour with an inadequate fluid and energy intake.
 The diagnosis is confirmed by the presence of maternal tachycardia and a dry mouth.

-2. What other findings would help confirm this diagnosis?
+### 2. What other findings would help confirm this diagnosis?

 Pyrexia and ketonuria.

-3. Does this patient have oliguria?
+### 3. Does this patient have oliguria?

 Yes, as she obviously has passed less than 20 ml per hour during the past number of hours.

-4. Is ketonuria always abnormal?
+### 4. Is ketonuria always abnormal?

 No, ketonuria on its own may be normal.

-5. How could maternal exhaustion be avoided?
+### 5. How could maternal exhaustion be avoided?

 By making sure that every patient receives an adequate intake of fluid and energy during labour.
 If a vaginal delivery is expected and no high-risk factors are present, a patient should continue to take fluids orally during the active phase of the first stage of labour.
 Any patient with prolonged labour should receive fluids intravenously.

-6. How should the patient’s exhaustion be treated?
+### 6. How should the patient’s exhaustion be treated?

 She should be given 2 litres of Ringer’s lactate with 5% dextrose intravenously.
 The first litre must be given quickly and the second litre over 2 hours.
 In addition, adequate analgesia should be given if needed.

 7
+{:.chapter-number}

-Monitoring the condition of the fetus during the first stage of labour
+# Monitoring the condition of the fetus during the first stage of labour

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.

-Objectives
+## Objectives

 When you have completed this unit you should be able to:

-Monitor the condition of the fetus during labour.
+*	Monitor the condition of the fetus during labour.

-Record the findings on the partogram.
+*	Record the findings on the partogram.

-Understand the significance of the findings.
+*	Understand the significance of the findings.

-Understand the causes and signs of fetal distress.
+*	Understand the causes and signs of fetal distress.

-Interpret the significance of different fetal heart rate patterns and meconium-stained liquor.
+*	Interpret the significance of different fetal heart rate patterns and meconium-stained liquor.

-Manage any abnormalities which are detected.
+*	Manage any abnormalities which are detected.

-Monitoring the fetus
+## Monitoring the fetus

 ### 7-1 Why should you monitor the fetus during labour?